SERMON NOTES — November 25, 2018

 So how are we doing?
 I have come to preach that we sorely need a New Reformation because the church got way off the tracks when it began partnering with the Roman Empire more than 1600 years ago.
 So much so that it took a Hindu disciple of Jesus, Mahatma Gandhi, to show us again the distinguishing feature of followers of Jesus: we don’t fight using violence like kingdoms from this world. (“If my kingdom were from this world, my followers would be fighting. . . .”)
 We mostly-Christian Americans fought for our freedom from the British Empire using the time-tested way of this world: armies with swords, guns, and cannons.
 Gandhi led the Indian people to freedom from the British Empire using Jesus’ way of nonviolent resistance to the tribalistic powers of this world.
 So a New Reformation begins with this crucial difference around fighting with violence or with nonviolence.

-The other crucial principle of bearing witness to Jesus’ way of ruling is from last year’s Gospel Reading on Christ the King Sunday (Matthew 25:31-32, 34-35, 40):
+The other crucial principle of bearing witness to Jesus’ way of ruling is from last year’s Gospel Reading on Reign of Christ Sunday (Matthew 25:31-32, 34-35, 40):

 “When the Son of Man comes in his glory, and all the angels with him, then he will sit on the throne of his glory.
 All the nations will be gathered before him, and he will separate the nations one from another as a shepherd separates the sheep from the goats. . . .
 Then the king will say to those at his right hand, ‘Come, you that are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me. . . .
 Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.’”

 [Extemporize ending on the incredible reading of this passage by Brian Zahnd, A Farewell to Mars, chap.
-7, “Clouds, Christ, and Kingdom Come,” bringing to life Jesus’ words as a judgment on nations in history according to the criteria of caring for the least; see Christ the King A.]
+7, “Clouds, Christ, and Kingdom Come,” bringing to life Jesus’ words as a judgment on nations in history according to the criteria of caring for the least; see Reign of Christ A.]

 Lutheran Church of the Savior